Last updated: September 6th, 2023

 How to update your Fanatec wheelbase and firmware

 First of all, it might be sensible to write down your tuning menu settings from the Fanatec wheel properties page.
 I’ve had to refer back to my own notes when working with my DD2 which I keep here.
-When you’re ready, head to Fanatec’s beta drivers page and download the latest zip.
-Unzip the contents to a folder – we’ll return to the install after removing the old drivers.
+When you’re ready, head to drivers page and download the latest zip.
+Unzip the contents to a folder – we’ll return to the installation after removing the old drivers.

 Using add/remove programs, find the Fanatec driver and uninstall:

-After the uninstall is done, restrat your PC.
+After the uninstall is done, restart your PC.
 I always find it best practice to power down your wheelbase on PC shutdown, too.
 Once Windows restarts, power up your wheelbase and *leaving the wheel on, you’re ready to install the driver.

-*I have a the ClubSport Steering Wheel Universal Hub for XBOX ONE, which I remove and replace with my standard Clubsport Formula wheel.
+*I have the ClubSport Steering Wheel Universal Hub for XBOX ONE, which I remove and replace with my standard Clubsport Formula wheel.
 I’ve tried driver updates with this wheel attached before and it seems to cause problems.
 In my humble opinion if you’re an owner of the Universal XBOX hub, leave it off the wheelbase for this process.

-Choose and run the the correct driver (you’re either running a 64bit or 32bit version of Windows.
+Choose and run the correct driver (you’re either running a 64bit or 32bit version of Windows.
 If you’re not sure, here’s how to tell.